cssninjaStudio/vuero/documentation/tag/v-tag-base-documentation.md

-### V-Tag
+### VTag

-Vuero provides a `<V-Tag />` component than can be customized to fit any needs.
+Vuero provides a `<VTag />` component than can be customized to fit any needs.
-V-Tags can have multiple colors.
+VTags can have multiple colors.
 Use the `color` prop to change the component color.
 Available modifiers are `primary`, `info`, `success`, `warning`, `danger`, `orange`, `blue`, `green`, `purple`, `white`, `light` and `solid`.